-Liability adequacy test as at 31 December 2020 did not identify any deficiency that would require setting of unexpired risk reserve.
+Liability adequacy test as at 31 December 2021 identify deficiency that would require setting of unexpired risk reserve for CASCO in Latvia and Estonia.

 Claims development

 Information on the claims development has been provided in order to illustrate the insurance risk to which the Company is subject.
 The claim table discloses a comparison of cumulative payments to date and the development of claim reserves made for these insurance claims by accident year.